lazyhamster/IntChecker/README.md

 # Building from source

+Project is developed under MS Visual Studio 2013.

+Additional requirements (not included in source distribution):

-You need Visual Studio 2013 and Boost C++ libraries.
+* Boost C++ Libraries.
+* M4 Macro Processor (must be in %PATH%).

 # License